Nice to meet you, and thanks for visiting my blog! Here’s a (rather long!) biography in case you’re wondering who writes

-I grew up in the UK, and have worked around the world: teaching in Borneo, Paraguay, Czech Republic, Crimea and the UK, training in the United States, Canada, Thailand, Spain, Italy, Kazakhstan, Malta, France and online, plus other work in Germany.
-I am currently the Director of Studies at International House Bydgoszcz in Poland, until September 2021.
-I’ll be freelancing from October 2021 so please do get in touch if you’d like to work with me.
+I’ve worked in many different places, mostly in private language schools: teaching in Borneo, Paraguay, Czech Republic, Crimea and the UK, training in the United States, Canada, Thailand, Spain, Italy, Kazakhstan, Malta, France and online, plus other work in Germany.
+I spent 6 years as the Director of Studies at International House Bydgoszcz in Poland, until September 2021.

 I am passionate about teaching, and am constantly trying to develop professionally.
 To that end, I blog here, I’m on Twitter (@sandymillin) and actively participate in online professional development.

 I have attended local conferences in the Czech Republic, Slovakia, Poland and the UK, and international conferences including TESOL France (2011) and Innovate ELT (2016), where I particularly enjoy presenting.
 I also regularly attend and present at events online, including as a plenary speaker for KOTESOL.

 Sandy was one of our headline speakers for the annual Daejeon-Chungcheong KOTESOL Symposium in 2020, where she spoke about professional development for language teachers.
 Her talk was exceptionally informative, packed with new ideas, and tremendously well-received by the attendees at the symposium.
 I have no hesitation to recommend Sandy as a speaker and trainer, and hope that she can do another talk for KOTESOL in the future.Andrew Griffiths, Vice-President, Daejeon-Chungcheong Chapter of KOTESOL